• Home

 Ask about getting your alumni necklace and bead of the year when you arrive at the Games.

 1. Alum knights & gentries must be in good standing with class work, grades, attendance, and conduct to return to the Games.
+Students must obtain a recommendation (on the registration from) from a teacher and representative of Arizona Medieval Games.

 2. Alumni and gentries must submit a completed application for registration form and full payment for fee(s).
 Incomplete forms or payment will not be processed.
 Forms and more information will be available in the fall.